Inobrodib [ino-bro-dib

 ]

-Inobrodib is a small molecule inhibitor, taken orally as a capsule.
-It inhibits p300 and CBP through binding into the conserved bromodomain of the twin proteins.
-This impacts the expression of key cancer drivers including MYC, IRF4 and the androgen receptor (AR) and its variants.
-Different cancer indications can be targeted by inobrodib as monotherapy or in combination with existing standard of care drugs.
+Inobrodib is a small molecule inhibitor taken orally as a capsule, and is the most advanced investigational treatment of its type.
+It inhibits p300 and CBP by binding into the conserved bromodomain of the twin proteins.
+Inobrodib displaces these two transcription co-activation factors to other parts of chromatin, rather than causing their degradation.
+This impacts the expression of key cancer drivers, including MYC and IRF4.
+Different cancer indications can be targeted by inobrodib as monotherapy and in combination with existing standard of care drugs.

 The science behind inobrodib

-Inobrodib inhibits p300/CBP, and as a result, impacts the expression of key cancer driving genes.
-MYC and IRF4 are significantly affected by p300/CBP inhibition, and are important in progression of haematological malignancies. p300/CBP inhibition also impacts the androgen receptor expression, which is critical in late stage prostate cancer.
-The drug has now completed Phase I evaluation as monotherapy.
+Inobrodib selectively displaces p300/CBP and, as a result, impacts the expression of key cancer driving genes.
+In particular, MYC and IRF4 are significantly affected by p300/CBP inhibition.
+They are important in the progression of multiple myeloma in particular.

 Targeting the bromodomain of p300 and CBP